 Along with a range of grade options (from preschool to university), there are placements all across Hungary.
 Budapest is a competitive area.
 The majority of placements are in smaller cities & towns across Hungary.
 Orientation is in Budapest, but afterwards, someone from your school will come pick you up and take you to your city/town.

-Salary: Approximately $500 USD/month.
-It may not sound like much, but it’s enough to live comfortably on in Hungary (although, many teachers say that it’s just enough to live on.)
-If you want to make any larger purchases, or if you want to travel, prepare to dip into your savings, or to perhaps find some side hustles--[giving private lessons or teaching English online at VIPKid/GogoKid are popular options among my colleagues].
-BE SURE TO BRING enough savings for the first few months, as there have been administrative issues in receiving your first few months’ salary.
+Approximately $500 USD/month.
+It may not sound like much, but it’s enough to live comfortably in Hungary although, many teachers say that it’s just enough to live on.
+If you want to make any larger purchases, or if you want to travel, prepare to dip into your savings, or to perhaps find some side hustles--giving private lessons or teaching English online at VIPKid/GogoKid are popular options among my colleagues.
+Be sure to bring enough savings for the first few months, as there have been administrative issues in receiving your first few months’ salary.
 Also, with the low salary, CETP can provide documentation to help you suspend student loan payments.

 In Kindergarten: I was placed in a kindergarten, and have a slightly different situation than most of my fellow expat teachers.
 Instead of teaching different periods, I have a fixed schedule of 25 hours/week, from 8-1.
 Once a week I work until 5, teaching at an after school program.
 Required meetings take up another hour, so I’m working 31 contact hours/week.
 The lesson planning/craft making/research brings it up to about 40 hours/week.
 But the fixed hours are really easy to plan around!
 And I love that I can spend my afternoon lesson planning in my favorite cafe or making more money teaching online instead of just staring at the walls of the teacher’s lounge.